stekylsha/SplitCheck/README.md

 This project includes a [Gradle](https://gradle.org) build script that can be used to compile the code and run the tests.
 You will need a Java Development Kit 8 or newer installed and a `JAVA_HOME` variable pointing to this installation.

 It's *not* necessary to install Gradle to build this project.
 The [gradlew](./gradlew) (for Mac and Linux) and [gradlew.bat](./gradlew.bat) (for Windows) scripts can be be used to run the builds without a pre-existing local installation.

+This project requires a connection to the Internet to download build dependencies.